 The qualification will be awarded an overall grade of Pass, Merit or Distinction.

 Annual Fees: Tuition and exam fees £1,050.

 If you are 19 to 23 and do not already have a qualification at Level 3 or over you may not have to pay tuition fees – please contact Student Finance.

-Payable to AAT: Student admission fee of £41 and the student annual membership fee of £90 (to September 2017).
+Payable to the AAT: Student admission fee of £44 and the student annual membership fee of £94 (from 1 September 2018).

 Books: To be announced.